Last Updated: November 25, 2025

 Ensure children are dressed appropriately for winter conditions, as schools may be cooler than normal.

 We understand these decisions impact families and appreciate your patience.
-While we strive to keep schools open whenever possible.
 The safety of students and staff remains our top priority.
-The final decision to send children to school rests with parents, as they are most familiar with the conditions in their area.
+The decision to send your child to school ultimately rests with you as a parent or guardian, as you are most familiar with the conditions in their area.
+We fully support and respect whatever choice you make.
+If schools remain open and you choose to keep your child at home, please be sure to notify the school of their absence.

 Angus Wilson